iknowjason/Velociraptor_Azure/README.md

 Automated deployment of one Velociraptor server with one registered Windows 10 endpoint in Azure VM infrastructure.
 A collection of Terraform and Ansible scripts that automatically (and quickly) deploys a small Velociraptor R&D lab.

 # Update:  November, 2020:
-* Added some attack simulation tools, including:  Atomic Red Team (ART), APTSimulator, and Elastic Detection Rules (RTA python scripts)
+* Added some attack simulation tools, including:  Atomic Red Team (ART), APTSimulator, and Elastic Detection Rules (RTA python scripts).
+See the "Running APT Simulation Tools" section at the bottom of this Readme.

 # Quick Fun Facts:
 * Deploys one (1) Ubuntu Linux Velociraptor Server and one (1) Windows 10 Professional endpoint